outfox/fennecs/www/docs/Queries/CRUD.md

 ### Batch.RemoveConflict
 `Disallow = default`
-Throw if attempting to remove a component unless it is expressly included in the query (and thus present on all entities.)
+Throw if attempting to remove a component unless it is expressly included in the Query (and thus present on all entities.)

 `Allow`
 Allow operating on Archetypes where the Component to be removed is not present.
 Removal operations are Idempotent on these archetypes, i.e. they don't change them (on their own) and have a near-zero cost.